 Ethyl alcohol, also called Ethanol, grain alcohol, or alcohol, a member of a class of organic compounds that are given the general name alcohols; its molecular formula is C2H5OH.
 Ethyl alcohol is an important industrial chemical.
 It is used as a solvent, in the synthesis of other organic chemicals, and as an additive to automotive gasoline (forming a mixture known as a gasohol).
-Ethyl alcohol is also the intoxicating ingredient of many alcoholic beverages such as beer, wine and distilled spirits.
+Ethyl alcohol is also the intoxicating ingredient of many alcoholic beverages such as distilled spirits, wine and beer.

 There are two main processes for the manufacture of ethanol: the fermentation of carbohydrates (the method used for alcoholic beverages) and the hydration of ethylene.
 Fermentation involves the transformation of carbohydrates to ethanol by growing yeast cells.
-The chief raw materials fermented for the production of industrial alcohol are sugar crops such as sugarcane and beets and grain crops such as maize (corn).
+The chief raw materials fermented for the production of industrial alcohol are sugar crops such as beets and sugarcane, and grain crops such as corn (maize).
 Hydration of ethylene is achieved by passing a mixture of ethylene and a large excess of steam at high temperature and pressure over an acidic catalyst.

 Ethanol produced either by synthesis or by fermentation is obtained as a dilute aqueous solution and must be concentrated by fractional distillation.
 Direct distillation can yield at best the constant boiling point mixture containing 95.6 percent by weight of ethanol.
 Dehydration of the constant-boiling-point mixture yields anhydrous, or absolute, alcohol.
 Ethanol intended for industrial use is usually denatured (rendered unfit to drink), typically with methanol, benzene, or kerosene.